Walter Brueggemann: Thought

-Brueggemann is an advocate and practitioner of rhetorical criticism.
-He has written more than 58 books, hundreds of articles, and several commentaries on books of the Bible.
-He is also a contributor to a number of the Living the Questions DVD programs and is featured in the program "Countering Pharaoh's Production-Consumption Society Today."
+Brueggemann was an advocate and practitioner of rhetorical criticism.
+He wrote more than 58 books, hundreds of articles, and several commentaries on books of the Bible.
+He was also a contributor to a number of the Living the Questions DVD programs and was featured in the program "Countering Pharaoh's Production-Consumption Society Today."
 Brueggemann participated in Bill Moyers' 1990s PBS television series on Genesis (documented in Genesis: A Living Conversation.
 Main Street Books, 1997.
 ISBN 0-385-49043-7).

-Originally a strong supporter of modern day Israel and its biblical claims, Brueggemann later repudiated Israel for its exploitation of "ancient promises" to create a "toxic ideology," and now affirms his belief that it is not anti-Semitic to stand up for justice for Palestinians.
+Originally a strong supporter of modern-day Israel and its biblical claims, Brueggemann later repudiated Israel for what he believed to be its exploitation of "ancient promises" to create a "toxic ideology," and then affirmed his belief that it was not anti-Semitic to stand up for justice for Palestinians.

-Brueggemann is known throughout the world for his method of combining literary and sociological modes when reading the Bible.
+Brueggemann was known throughout the world for his method of combining literary and sociological modes when reading the Bible.
 V. S. Parrish categorized Brueggemann as being an exegete and theologian.
-As an exegete he has composed several commentaries (Genesis, Exodus, Deuteronomy, 1 and 2 Samuel, Isaiah, and Jeremiah).
-His most notable work was on the book of Psalms, and he has written many monographs and articles on specific portions of the Hebrew Bible.
-For example, he believes that lament is lacking in current religious faith and practice with detrimental results according to the subject.
-As a theologian he has been an editor for the Fortress Press series "Overtures to Biblical Theology".
+As an exegete he composed several commentaries (Genesis, Exodus, Deuteronomy, 1 and 2 Samuel, Isaiah, and Jeremiah).
+His most notable work was on the book of Psalms, and he wrote many monographs and articles on specific portions of the Hebrew Bible.
+For example, he believed that lament is lacking in current religious faith and practice with detrimental results.

+As a theologian, Brueggemann was an editor for the Fortress Press series "Overtures to Biblical Theology".
 His development of Old Testament theological methods consists of literary mode, social function, and dialectical approach.
 Titles such as "David's Truth in Israel's Imagination and Memory" (1985), "Power, Providence and Personality" (1990), "1 Kings and 2 Kings" (1982c), "The Prophetic Imagination" (1978), and "Hopeful Imagination" (1986) reflect his interest in the prophetic corpus.

+Personal life and death

+Brueggemann married Mary Bonner Miller in 1960; they had two sons.
+They divorced in 2005.

+From 2011 until his death in 2025 he was married to Tia Ehrhardt Brueggemann.
+Brueggemann died at a hospice in Traverse City, Michigan, on June 5, 2025, at the age of 92.